 Lendlease’s sustainability framework highlights three vital areas: sustainable economic growth, vibrant and resilient communities and cities, and healthy planet and people.

-It aims to conserve water, reduce waste, source sustainable materials, use renewable energy and purchase carbon offsets.
+As one of the leading sustainable infrastructure companies, it aims to conserve water, reduce waste, source sustainable materials, use renewable energy and purchase carbon offsets.

 Lendlease is the only property and construction company participating in the Task Force for Climate-related Financial Disclosures (TCFD) advisory group for 2050 scenario planning.
 A range of environmental, social, technological, economic and policy indicators are used for the planning.